howardVoxcan/Tourist_Guide/README.md

 - **Script-generated from Python**.
 - Uploadable via JSON/CSV.
 - Easy to adapt to **any new city**, just swap the database.
+A Python script named `importing.py` lets you generate the entire database automatically from a CSV file.
+You just need to prepare the CSV — it handles the rest.
 ---

 ## 🚀 Run the App Locally